OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

 2015 | 399936.39 | 334351.81 | 19.62
 2016 | 301071.39 | 399936.39 | -24.72

+### Insight:

+From 2013 to 2015, there was substantial growth in yearly property prices, likely due to increased demand and favorable market conditions.
+However, 2016 saw a sharp decline, signaling a market correction possibly driven by changing economic conditions, buyer sentiment shifts, or market oversupply.

+Understanding the 2016 decline's causes is vital for effective strategy adjustment.
+Diversify portfolios to mitigate risks, consider diverse investments is crucial.

 ### 4. Examine trends in TotalValue over the years to identify patterns in property valuations.